Photo courtesy JW Marriott The Rosseau Muskoka Resort & Spa

 Located in Port Severn near Georgian Bay, Severn Lodge is one of the few original family-run resorts still operating in Muskoka.
 Dating back to the mid-1800s, the historic lodge features over 2,000 ft of waterfront.
-Situated in a tranquil, sheltered bay on 100 acres on the northern shores of Gloucester Pool, the western most lake of Ontario's historic Trent-Severn Waterway, Severn Lodge overlooks the same picturesque pine-clad islands that appealed to Canada’s famous Group of Seven painters.
+Situated in a tranquil, sheltered bay on 100 acres on the northern shores of Gloucester Pool, the westernmost lake of Ontario’s historic Trent-Severn Waterway, Severn Lodge overlooks the same picturesque pine-clad islands that appealed to Canada’s famous Group of Seven painters.

 Due to its proximity to Georgian Bay, it’s possible to boat from Severn Lodge all the way to the Atlantic Ocean, resulting in the occasional sighting of some very large yachts.
-The resort offers guests use of its boats, including an antique Ditchburn wooden vessel that's been on-site for years (though not as long as the nearly 100 years the family have owned the resort itself).
+The resort offers guests use of its boats, including an antique Ditchburn wooden vessel that’s been on-site for years (though not as long as the nearly 100 years the family has owned the resort itself).
 The Main Lodge was built to serve as area headquarters for the Georgian Bay Lumber Co before eventually being sold to a wealthy social club for use as a vacation retreat before ultimately becoming part of Severn Lodge.

-Whether it's for a romantic weekend or some quality family time, today this fully inclusive resort offers vacation and getaway packages featuring luxury accommodations with spectacular waterfront views, fantastic food, and a wide variety of recreational opportunities.
-Supervised children's activities are both educational and fun and include arts and crafts, picnics, water sports, bon fires and corn roasts.
+Whether it’s for a romantic weekend or some quality family time, today this fully inclusive resort offers vacation and getaway packages featuring luxury accommodations with spectacular waterfront views, fantastic food, and a wide variety of recreational opportunities.
+Supervised children’s activities are both educational and fun and include arts and crafts, picnics, water sports, bonfires and corn roasts.

 Accommodations run the gamut from the smaller lodges surrounding the Main Lodge to individual cottages.
 For those wanting to do their own cooking, European plan housekeeping cottage packages are available with accommodations in fully equipped studio and three-bedroom suites and cottages.